-ELECTIVE COURSES:
+ELECTIVE COURSES\:

 Practicum students must take a total of three (3) electives, and thesis students must take a total of two (2) electives.
-One must be a social work course and come from the list below, or the list immediately above (SOCW 601, 602, 603, 605).
+One must be a Social Work course and come from the list below, or the list immediately above (SOCW 601, 603, 605).
 With approval from the Academic Supervisor, two may on occasion come from other UNBC graduate programs, and/or from other accredited Canadian universities via approved transfer agreements.

-SOCW 604-3 Directed Readings SOCW 610-3 Wellness: Alternate Approaches SOCW 613-3 Clinical Social Work Practice SOCW 615-3 Multicultural Social Work Practice SOCW 620-3 Policy Making and Human Service SOCW 621-3 Comparative Welfare Analysis SOCW 640-3 Social Work Supervision and Leadership SOCW 651-3 Legal Issues for Women SOCW 698-3 Special Topics SOCW 701-3 Research Practicum
+''' SOCW 604-3 Directed Readings SOCW 610-3 Wellness: Alternate Approaches SOCW 613-3 Clinical Social Work Practice SOCW 640-3 Social Work Supervision and Leadership SOCW 670-3 Indigenous Peoples in Canada: Past/Present/Future SOCW 671-3 Reflections on Practice: Indigenous Child/Youth Mental Health SOCW 672-3 Social Work/Counselling Skills with Indigenous Children/Youth SOCW 673-3 Mental Illness and Additions Among Indigenous Children/Youth SOCW 674-3 Crisis Work with Indigenous Children/Youth: Restoring Balance SOCW 675-3 Community-based Prevention with Indigenous Peoples: Creating Balance SOCW 698-3 Special Topics SOCW 701-3 Research Practicum '''

-- Not all of the above electives are offered in a given year. - May be taken once only. - These courses have a clinical focus or substantial clinical content.
+- \ Not all of the above electives are offered in a given year. - \\ May be taken once only. - \\\ These courses have a clinical focus or substantial clinical content.